lgraff/lgraff-12704_Final_Project/index.md

   <img src="https://github.com/lgraff/lgraff-12740_Final_Project/blob/gh-pages/Figure%205.jpg">
 </p>
 <p align="center">
-  Figure 5.
-DHT11 Temperature and Humidity Sensor Module.
-Source: Figure Reference 4
+  Figure 13.
+Sample tweet from @smart_basil
 </p>

-**Open Chirp:** our program successfully connected live to the OpenChirp IoT platform.
-The resulting graphs can be seen in Figure 19.
+**Open Chirp:** Our program successfully connected live to the OpenChirp IoT platform.
+A sample of the resulting graphs can be seen in Figure 14.

 **Screencaps of OpenChirp**